Caesar-bit/Vault-of-legacy/README.md

 ### Configuration

 The backend issues JWT tokens for authenticated users.
 Configure the signing key through the `JwtKey` setting in `appsettings.json` or via environment variables.
 A connection string is also provided for the SQLite database in `ConnectionStrings:Default`.

+### Translations endpoint

+Localization files live under `server/Resources/Translations`.
+Each language is a JSON file (e.g. `en.json`).
+The API exposes `/api/translations/{lang}` to fetch the key/value pairs for a given language.